jems-io/js-di/README.md

 let kernel = createKernel();

-class CustomeServicingStrategy implements ServicingStrategy {
+class CustomServicingStrategy implements ServicingStrategy {
     serve(resolutionContext: ResolutionContext, referenceTarget: any) {
-return referenceTarget; // Just returning the type or object without activation.
+        // Just returning the type or object without activation. return referenceTarget;
     }
 }

 kernel.bind('car').to(Lamborghini).asInstance()
 kernel.bind('car').to(ferrari).asConstant()
 kernel.bind('car').to(carBuilder).asBuilderFunction()
-kernel.bind('car').to(Mercedes).as(new CustomeServicingStrategy());
+kernel.bind('car').to(Mercedes).as(new CustomServicingStrategy());
 ```

 #### Delivery Strategies

-You can specify the delivery strategy for the bind, allowing you deliver the type of object in a different way depending on your needs.
+You can specify the delivery strategy for the bind, allowing you deliver the type or object in different ways depending on your needs.

 The available delivery strategies are: